IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 # Alerts sand Notifications

+This is for developers working on configuration files.
 Alerts are a way of letting the case owner know when someone else has changed something in a case such as updating a field in a form, adding an incident, adding service provision, or requesting approval for a form.
 Alerts appear in the form of a message at the top of the associated form with a red "!" next to the form name in the form selection side bar.

 * In ```SystemSettings```